vogtb/spreadsheet/README.md

 ### Criteria evaluations should escape reg-ex characters
 http://stackoverflow.com/questions/3446170/escape-string-for-use-in-javascript-regex

-### Document the functions pulled in from jStat.

-### Double check all relevant formulas from MSExcel and GS have been implemented.

-### Refactor the way tests are organized.
-Group by error type and have some useful functions that will call with 0, N, N+1 args to test the args checker.
-Also, test for *all possible* errors that could be thrown, and *all possible types* that could be passed in.
-Another thing to think about would be throwing custom errors if an object is passed in.

 ### jStat functions should know their caller
 Either through `arguments`, or directly passed in like `mean("FORMULA", [10, 20, 30])`